 Most of us don't realize that cigarettes and weed are pretty bad for our skin, which is one reason why people who smoke frequently can have acne and have trouble with pigmentation.
 Quitting weed will help your skin clear up in no time.

 3. Better sleep

-If you're struggling to fall asleep at night or staying asleep throughout the night, marijuana may be the reason why.
+If you're struggling to fall asleep at night or staying asleep throughout the night, MMJ may be the reason why.
 You'll likely experience better quality sleep when you quit smoking weed, so go ahead and get that rest you deserve.

 4. More energy

 Weed tends to make us feel lazy and lethargic most days of the week, but our energy levels can dramatically increase when we're not smoking weed.
 Getting your energy back and staying more productive will be a breath of fresh air when you quit smoking weed.

 Most users who smoke weed can tell you that their memory seems to be affected by smoking the drug regularly.
 However, many people do notice an improvement in their memory once they quit smoking weed.

 Studies have shown that smoking weed has several adverse effects on your lungs.
 It has been said that smoking any amount of weed could increase your risk of cancer.
 Quitting weed will reduce your risk of developing lung cancer.

 People who smoke weed regularly often say they have a hard time concentrating when they're high.
 They also find it difficult recalling the things that were said while they were high or during the day.
 However, after quitting weed, many users report that their focus and concentration have dramatically improved.

 When you smoke weed, your immune system is suppressed.
 It means that you become more vulnerable to all sorts of diseases.
 However, when you quit smoking weed, your immune system is boosted up already.